 When I arrived at the island, the hunters had not started to break camp and it took us about an hour to do that and load up.
 And a huge load it was, with their extensive gear filling both the covered stern and open bow decks to the gunwales.
 Meanwhile, the wind and seas had been building in the hour it took us to load.
 Once under weigh headed for Whittier it was fairly smooth traveling close to the island, but a couple miles farther out, and away from the island’s protection, it was evident that the seas were higher than on the outbound leg.
 When the boat was in the trough between wave crests, we were looking up at the crests, which meant that they were at least six to eight feet high.
 By keeping the boat perpendicular to the following seas, we were on a course toward the south end of Lone Island, about eight miles ahead.
 The waves were traveling about 16 knots (or 18 mph), with their crests about 40 to 50 feet apart.
 To minimize the danger of the heavily-laden open bow of the 31-foot boat getting buried in the swell ahead of us, I tried to keep our speed about the same as the seas were moving — just fast enough to stay in the trough, with the crests of the waves several feet ahead of and behind the boat.

-Despite my best efforts, the boat crept up the back of the wave ahead several times until we reached its crest, whereupon I had to back off on the throttles to keep from accelerating down the face of the wave and burying the bow in the wave ahead.
+Despite my best efforts, the boat crept up the back of the wave ahead several times until we reached its crest, whereupon I had to back off on the throttles to keep from accelerating down the face of the wave and burying the open bow in the wave ahead.
 To say the least, it was a tense time for all five of us.
 My passengers, very talkative as we left the island, had grown very quiet — a sure sign that the big seas had gotten their attention.
 I was tempted to panic, but I knew that I had to give my full attention to piloting the boat.
-By the grace of God, I was able to stay calm enough the entire time it took us to reach the safety of the far side of Lone Island, where we were in the lee of the wind and waves.
+By the grace of God, I was able to stay calm enough the entire time it took us to reach the safety of the far side of Lone Island, where we were again in the lee of the wind and waves.

-When we were again in more open water beyond Lone, the seas were again too high for comfort, but decidedly calmer than on the windward side of Lone.
+When we were again in more open water beyond Lone, the seas were again too high for comfort, but noticibly calmer than on the windward side of Lone.
 My passengers began talking again, with one of them telling me, “Just keep doing whatever you’re doing to get us to Whittier.”
 I complied, and we made it safely back well before dark.
 I believe that it was God’s agent on my behalf, my guardian angel Al, who kept me focused.
 It was a harrowing experience, but that supernatural calm in spite of it was something beyond my normal self.
 For that I say once again, thank you God, in Jesus’ name.

-The bow end of the boat had been precariously close to flooding on that trip from Naked, but it took that actually happening a couple years later to reveal problems with the boat that needed correction.
+The bow end of the boat had been precariously close to flooding on that trip from Naked, but it took that actually happening a couple years later to reveal problems with the boat that still needed correction.
 Three repeat hunter clients from Fairbanks (Jeff R, Tim O and Jerry D) had spent a week hunting around Montague Island’s Stockdale Harbor.
 We were on the return run to Whittier, enroute across 20 miles of open water from Stockdale to Upper Passage, at the north end of the Knight Island group.
 The weather forecast wasn’t too bad and the wind was moderate when we left Stockdale Harbor, but as we neared Knight Island we were more exposed to the far wider expanse of open water to the east.
 The easterly wind and seas were noticeably stronger and higher.
 Rather than motor all the way to Upper Passage, I decided to get in protected water sooner by going through Lower Passage.
 By then, the seas were running at least five to six feet and were “smoking,” as the wind blew their crests off in angry streaks.